 Pumpkin is not just good for our insides, but our outsides, too.
 Here are several recipes you may wish to try.

-Are you ready to try some experiments with pumpkin on your own?
+Are you ready to try some experiments with pumpkins on your own?
 What are your favorite uses or what would you like to try?
 Please share your thoughts in the comments below!

 And – just for fun – if you’ve never heard of Ethel Merman or would like a trip down memory lane, here she is singing Everything’s Comin’ Up Roses.
 I remember watching her on the Merv Griffin show when I got home from school 😉 Do you?